-Greitens brandishes gun in video, says he’s ‘RINO hunting’
+Facebook: Greitens’ ‘RINO hunting’ video violates standards

 The video comes at a time of renewed focus on gun violence and violence in politics following fatal mass shootings and threats to government officials.
 Two weeks ago, a man carrying a gun, a knife and zip ties was arrested near Supreme Court Justice Brett Kavanaugh’s house after threatening to kill the justice.

+Facebook wasn’t the only social media company that took action.
 Twitter said Greitens’ post violated its rules about abusive behavior but said it was leaving it up because it was in the “public’s interest” for the tweet to be viewable.
 The company’s move prevented the post from being shared any further.

-Facebook says it removed the video “for violating our policies prohibiting violence and incitement.”
+Greitens’ campaign did not address the action taken by the two social media companies.

+“If anyone doesn’t get the metaphor, they are either lying or dumb,” campaign manager Dylan Johnson said in a brief emailed statement.